The Druk Path

 We start this morning in Bhutan’s capital city with a visit to the National Library, which holds a vast collection of ancient Buddhist texts and manuscripts.
 We will also visit the nearby Institute for Zorig Chusum, an Arts & Crafts School where we may see the students being taught the 13 traditional arts and crafts of Bhutan.
 We will follow on to the Textile Museum, providing a fascinating insight into Bhutanese material culture and way of life, followed by a visit to Simply Bhutan, a living Museum and Studio encapsulating the cultural heritage of the Bhutanese people.
 (Please note both the National Library and the Institute for Zorig Chusum are closed at weekends and public holidays, and the Textile Museum is closed on Sundays and public holidays).
 After lunch we will leave Thimphu and drive up a series of zigzags to Dochu-La Pass (3,088m) stopping briefly here to take in the view and admire the chorten, mani wall, and prayer flags which decorate the highest point on the road.
 Magnificent vistas are all around including the following 7000m peaks: Masagang, Tsendagang, Terigang, Jejegangphugang, Kangphugang, Zongphugang, and finally Gangkar Puensum, the highest peak in Bhutan at 7,570m.
 After crossing the pass, the road descends into the Punakha Valley, where we will spend the night in a hotel.

 Before we leave Punakha we will visit the majestic Punakha Dzong.
 Built strategically at the junction of Pho Chhu and Mo Chhu rivers in 1637, it serves as the religious and administrative centre of the region.
 Later we will drive back to Paro, taking a short excursion to Chimi Lhakhang, dedicated to the Lama Drukpa Kuenley, also known as the 'Divine Madman' for his humourous and often outrageous methods of teaching Buddhism.
 The temple is well known as a temple of fertility, and women will come here to pray for children.
-Upon arrival in Paro, we will check in at the hotel, before taking an evening stroll around the market streets of Paro.
+Upon arrival in Paro, we will check in at the hotel, then join the rest of our group for a meal out together to celebrate the end of our Bhutanese adventure.

 We will collect you from your hotel and transfer you to Paro Airport for your flight.